eflumerf/styleguide/dune-daq-cppguide.md

 ### Namespaces [DUNE VERSION]

 With few exceptions, place code in a namespace.
 As of this writing, Mar-17-2020, there aren't yet a standard set of namespaces for DUNE DAQ software, but this may well change.
-Avoid using *using-directives* (e.g. `using namespace foo`) in header files, as any files which include them may risk name collisions and, worse, unexpected behavior when the "wrong" function/class is picked up by the compiler.
+Avoid putting *using-directives* (e.g. `using namespace foo`) in header files, as any files which include them may risk name collisions and, worse, unexpected behavior when the "wrong" function/class is picked up by the compiler.
 They're less damaging when employed in source files and can reduce code clutter, but make sure to only use them *after* including all your headers, and be aware of their risks.

 Also in the vein of reducing code clutter, using-declarations (e.g., `using heavily::nested:namespace::foo::FooClass`) can be useful for improving readability.
 For unnamed namespaces, see [Unnamed Namespaces and Static
 Variables](#Unnamed_Namespaces_and_Static_Variables).

-When creating nonmember functions which work with a class, keep in mind that these functions are part of the class's interface and therefore should be in the same namespace as the class.
+When creating nonmember functions which work with a class, keep in mind that these functions are part of the class's interface and therefore should be in the same namespace as the class, though not necessarily the same files.

 Namespaces should be used as follows: